gfranzini/tracer-manual/system-prerequisites.md

 ### Unpacking Apache Ant

 The download file can be extracted by navigating to the download folder, right clicking the `apache-ant-1.10.1-bin.zip` file and selecting `Extract`.
-Alternatively, the extraction can be processed via the command line.
+Alternatively, the extraction can be processed via the command line, which is much faster especially when you're unpacking large files.
 To do so, open a terminal and use the `cd` command to change to your download folder.
 For example:

 `cd /Users/johnsmith/Tools`